 Career Outlook for Data Scientists in Delaware

 Data scientists setting up shop in Delaware aren’t limited to employers in the state.
 The state capital of Dover is located within a two-hour drive of Baltimore, Philadelphia, and Washington, D.C.
 Delaware residents can also reach New York City and surrounding communities in under four hours.
 This proximity opens a world of possibilities with potential corporate, government, and non-profit clients.

-Job listing website Indeed reported an average annual salary of $100,264 for data scientists in Delaware in 2018.
-This average was 21% below the national average though considerably higher than the $52,200 average annual wage for all employees in Delaware in May 2017.
+Job-listing website Indeed reported an average annual salary of $92,151 for data scientists in Delaware in 2021.
+This was 23% higher than the national average and considerably higher than the $56,702 average annual wage for all employees in Delaware in 2020.
 As data science continues to grow as a profession, professionals in the field may see higher average salaries in Delaware than in several other parts of the country.